scrwdrv/safe-backup/README.md

 ## Features

-- Backup your sensitive file in the safest way
+- Backup your sensitive files in the safest way possible
   - Use `AES-256-CTR` for encryption, and `RSA-4096` for storing cipher key
   - Password is salted and hashed, never store/use a plain password
-  - No way to decrypt without having the exact password
+  - No way to decrypt in hundreds of years without having the exact password
   - Even hacker somehow obtained `key.safe` file with password hash inside (set `savePassword` to `false` then no one can ever crack it), there is no way to crack it without knowing the source code

 - Easy & powerful at the same time
   - Support both file and folder
   - Exclude files and folders with regular expression
-  - Real-time monitoring file changes and synchronize modified ones
+  - Real-time monitoring files changes and synchronize modified ones
-  - Pack complicate directory into a single file, easier to transport
+  - Pack complicate directories into a single file, easier to transport
   - Cross platform friendly, tested on Linux, Windows & MacOS
-  - Original config & key pair is NOT needed for decryption, unpack your file on any devices
+  - Original config & key pair is NOT needed for decryption, unpack & decrypt your files on any devices
   - [Config builder](#config-builder) to spare you from annoying parameters

 - Highly optimized on speed
   - Created a whole new packaging format just for performance
   - Pipe unchanged files directly without re-encrypting when `savePassword` is set to `true`
-  - Run in [cluster](https://nodejs.org/api/cluster.html){:target="_blank"}, unleash the full power of multi-core processor
+  - Runs in [cluster](https://nodejs.org/api/cluster.html), unleash the full power of multi-core processor

 ## Table of Contents